Patrick Baskerville

-Patrick Baskerville (born November 1833) was an Ontario businessman and political figure.
+Patrick Baskerville (born c.
+1829 – June 29, 1901) was an Irish-born Canadian businessman and political figure in Ontario.
 He represented the riding of Ottawa in the Legislative Assembly of Ontario from 1879 to 1886 as a Conservative member.

-He was born in Ballyrusheen, County Tipperary, Ireland in 1833, the son of George Baskerville, a farmer, and came to Bytown with his family in 1847.
+Baskerville was born in Ballyrusheen, County Tipperary, Ireland in 1829, the son of George Baskerville, a farmer, and emigrated to Bytown with his family in 1847.
 Baskerville worked at farming and the timber trade, before becoming a clerk with the Bytown and Prescott Railway in 1854.
 In 1862, he became a merchant, selling groceries.
 His three brothers joined the business as partners in 1870.